jreisinger/sys/README.md

 * pop-history.pl - read the history of shell commands and determine which ones you use the most
 * **rcmd** - execute a user-defined or a built-in command on remote hosts over SSH
 * rhich - search through your PATH for program matching a pattern
+* runp - run commands in parrallel (derived from test-os.go)
 * tripwire - monitor a directory to find any file changes
 * test-os.py - test OpenStack components are working
 * test-os.go - test OpenStack components are working (in parallel!)